blade-ui-kit/docs/html.md

 # HTML

-The `html` component is a convenience component for a often done code snippet in your web app: the `<html>` element with the `<head>` & `<body>` elements.
-Set your page title, scripts and styles with easy without having to remember what the syntax was again.
+The `html` component is a convenience component to replace a common code snippet in your web app: the `<html>` element with the `<head>` & `<body>` elements.
+Set your page title, scripts and styles with easy without having to remember the syntax.

 ## Installation